 The first thing you have to understand about SEO is that search engines are not humans and they don’t have a logical thinking.

-Unlike humans, search engines are text-driven.
+One of the most important things I’ve learned in three years of blogging is that unlike humans, search engines are text-driven.
 They won’t see your design or feel how amazing your website it.
 Search engines will look for written clues and patterns, for written answers to their questions.
 In simple words – to optimize your SEO means to add search engine friendly descriptions to everything important on your page.